wirekraken/ESP8266-Websockets-LED/README.md

 * Upload the sketch
 * In the IDE's top menu, select `tools` -> `ESP8266 Sketch Data Upload` to upload files from the `data` directory to ESP flash memory
 * Open the serial port monitor (if the connection is successful, IP your ESP will be displayed)
-* Open the browser and enter the IP address.
+* Open the browser and enter the IP address
 #### Happy use ッ